berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 Now the imported data is used for calculations.
 The script begins with adding single columns together.
 The test shows the difference in speed between different datatypes.
-For example, the Acclerator adds 230 million gaussian floats per second.
+For example, the Accelerator adds 230 million Gaussian floats per second.
 The "small integer" dataset has less entropy and runs at 317 million rows per second.

 There are two main reasons for this high performance.
 First, the